 It was all disjointed, but I still felt good.
 I felt horny high.
 First we were at the front of the bus.
 His hand was pressed into my back as I waited for the door to open.
 Then we were in the back of the bus as the driver went right by my stop.
-I was looking into Matthew's eyes as he raised his hand to my face.
+I was looking into Cole's eyes as he raised his hand to my face.
 I closed my eyes and I felt his knuckles as he slid the back of his hand along my cheek.

 When I opened my eyes again I was sitting and he was looking down at me and the bus was empty, but still moving.
 For some reason I wasn't afraid that we would crash or anything.
 Then I was standing again and we were back at the front of the bus.
 I don't know if I was waiting for the door to open, but everyone was there again.
-The bus driver, Betts, who always sat in the front seat, and Matthew's father who was sitting outside in his expensive car.
+The bus driver, Betts, who always sat in the front seat, and Cole's father who was sitting outside in his expensive car.

 The only thing different was that I don't think anyone saw us.
-In fact on one else was moving or even breathing as far as I can tell other than me and Matthew.
-And the two of us were looking at each other and getting closer every second.
+In fact on one else was moving or even breathing as far as I can tell other than me and Cole and the two of us were looking at each other and getting closer every second.
 He was going to kiss me.
 I felt kinda afraid for a second because we were doing it on the bus where everyone would see us.
 I wasn't afraid of a kiss.
 I had been kissed before.
 Once.
 Two years ago.
-Matthew's face came closer.
+Cole's face came closer.
 No one could really see us now.
 Did I remember how a kiss felt?

 I reached over with one hand and turned it off before slowing pushing it off the table.
 It's strong, it could take it, I thought as I waited to hear it hit the floor.
 I just heard a dull flop sound instead.
 Damn.
 Something saved it.